Joenetoene/Joenetoene/README.md

 I'm (a) ...

-- 🎓 Lifelong learner & Master of Industrial Engineering and Business
+- 🎓 Lifelong learner & Master of Industrial Engineering and Management

 - 🔍 Young Professional interested in Data Analysis, Finance, and Process Optimization